Blink18260000/aAChess/README.md

 # aAChess
-Two day chess project built in Ruby.
+aAChess is a two day chess project built entirely in Ruby.
+Start a game by running "ruby game.rb" in the aAChess directory.

 Begin by putting in both player's names.